-Each table extension attaches to the main table of the machine using two hex headed machine screws (N) and nut (O).
+Each table extension attaches to the main table of the machine using two hex headed machine screws (N), washer (O), spring washer (P) and nut (Q).
 The holes for the screws to pass through in the table extension panels are positioned to the very front and rear of the side flanges.
-(Fig. 7) Insert the hex headed machine screws and attach the table extension panels to the main table using the hex headed screws (N) and nuts (O) etc.
+(Fig. 8) Insert the hex headed machine screws and attach the table extension panels to the main table using the hex headed screws (N) and nuts (O) etc.